TheDaniel3131/advanced-programming-language-concepts-materials-and-exercises/assignment/part2/README.md

-This is for APLC Assignment Part 2.
+## APLC Assignment Part 2.

-Received permission from Rayes Chans' Part 1 code & modified it into a functional code using built-in functions from JavaScript.
+Received permission from Rayes Chan's Part 1 code & modified it into a functional code using built-in functions from JavaScript.
 You can check MDN documentation for more information: https://developer.mozilla.org/en-US/docs/Web/JavaScript.

 To execute, please install live server extension in VSCode and run part2.html (go live - at the bottom taskbar of VSCode.)